-- Policy 1-5.1.6: Development of Large Lakefront Tracts to Provide Adequate Public Access for Public Purposes.
+- Policy 1-5.1.4: Management of Lakefront Development.
+The City shall restrict lakefront development outside of the floodplain and lake setback areas around the lakes to the lowest density residential land uses with the corresponding lot coverage and impervious coverage. - Policy 1-5.1.5: Management of Undeveloped Lakefront Lots.
+Lakefront areas that are undeveloped but previously platted and in common ownership may combine lots so as to conform to the minimum lot sizes and frontages required or the average lot sizes and frontages of existing lots within a 500 ft. radius whichever is greater. - Policy 1-5.1.6: Development of Large Lakefront Tracts to Provide Adequate Public Access for Public Purposes.
 The development of large unplatted lakefront tracts shall include provisions for public access of a passive nature and public visual access along with agreements for the proper maintenance of these areas. - Policy 1-5.1.7: Lakefront Setbacks.
 The City shall enforce a minimum 50-foot lakefront setback and require site plan review for all lakefront and canal front construction.
 The City shall prohibit filling in lakefront and stream front wetlands and shall require a conditional use approval for any type of allowable construction in such areas.
 In addition, no encroachment, fill, or other new development shall be permitted in a floodway.
 Development of flood prone areas shall be addressed on a site by site basis as part of the site plan review or conditional use process.
 The City shall coordinate with the State, the St. Johns River Water Management District, the East Central Florida Regional Planning Council, Orange County, state agencies, and other agencies concerned with managing natural resources.
-Such intergovernmental coordinating activities shall be directed toward protecting the values and functions of respective natural systems. - OBJECTIVE 1-5.2: Preserve the Quality & Character of Winter Park's Residential Neighborhoods.
+Such intergovernmental coordinating activities shall be directed toward protecting the values and functions of respective natural systems. - OBJECTIVE 1-5.2: Preserve the Quality & Character of Winter Park's Neighborhoods.
 By recognizing and maintaining the variety of neighborhoods and housing types available throughout the City, the City will protect and conserve the diverse range of residential opportunities. - Policy 1-5.2.1: Maintain the Scale & Character of Neighborhoods The City shall accommodate redevelopment activity in a manner that does not produce residential development that substantially alter the scale or character of a street.
 The aim shall be to create opportunities for redevelopment that complement the features of the existing neighborhood. - Policy 1-5.2.2.
 Tools for Regulating Scale & Character of Neighborhoods.
-The City shall regulate the degree and scale of development on single-family and low density properties through the use of setbacks, height limits, floor area ratio-, and other land development regulations to manage the size, building mass, and design features of single-family and townhouse buildings. - Policy 1-5.2.3: Maintain the Quality & Character of Single-Family Residential Neighborhoods.
-The City shall maintain the quality and attractiveness of public infrastructure and public property such as streets, sidewalks, parkways, street canopies, and plants on public property through the site plan review process. - Policy 1-5.2.4: Ensure Compatible Size, Form & Function are Achieved in Areas Designated Low-Density Residential.
-The City shall promote redevelopment and renovation of Low Density Residential and consider controls on the height, size and coverage of duplex, townhouse, and apartment buildings and required off-street parking to ensure compatibility, achieve a smooth transition in density, and protect adjacent Single-Family Residential designated areas.
+The City shall regulate the degree and scale of development on single-family and low density properties through the use of setbacks, height limits, floor area ration-and other land development regulations to manage the size, building mass, and design features of single-family and townhouse buildings.